joshbeard/puppet-pe_console_timeout/README.md

 ### `timeout_interval`

+Integer.
 Session timeout, in seconds.
-Defaults to `1200`
+Defaults to 1200

 ## Usage